juanarzola/entitas-unirx-additions/README.md

 [Entitas](https://github.com/neuecc/UniRx) is an excellent ECS framework that works with Unity.
 [UniRx](https://github.com/neuecc/UniRx) is a reactive programming framework for Unity.
 These are simple extensions that I wrote in order to be able to use UniRx's reactive programming with Entitas.

-They simply wrap Entita's built in C# events for changes in entities and groups.
+They wrap Entita's built in C# events for changes in entities and groups.
 They use generics to limit changes to a component type.

 With the Entity observables, you can react to component changes in an entity instance.
 They include: